jraillard/parkndeploy/README.md

 # Description
 `ParkNDeploy` is an introductory DevOps course designed to guide you through deploying a basic Parking Finder App on Azure.

+It follows [GitRDone](https://github.com/jraillard/gitrdone), a hands-on course to get you up to speed with version control using Git.

 This course covers continuous integration and continuous deployment (CI/CD) pipelines, as well as infrastructure-as-code (IaC) practices.

 ## Prerequisites